jmgirard/rocker-bayes/README.md

 )
 ```

-# How to build multi-architecture image
+# How to build multi-architecture manifest

 These notes are more for me, but perhaps others can learn from them.